ntudsp/araus-dataset-baseline-models/README.md

     │   ├── manifest.csv
     │   └── replication_code.ipynb
     │
+    ├── CITATION.cff                                       # Citation information for the dataset in plain text.
     ├── README.md                                          # This file.
     ├── araus-mac.yml                                      # The Anaconda environment containing required packages to run all the code in ./code (for macOS)
     └── araus.yml                                          # The Anaconda environment containing required packages to run all the code in ./code (for Windows and Ubuntu).